https://github.com/kalos-xyz/Publications/blob/main/audit-reports-english/Scroll_zkEVM_-_Audit_Report.pdf

 The first part is the parameter generation algorithm.
 For Poseidon, this is implemented in halo2/primitives/poseidon

-The parameters for the round constants or the matrix multiplication is generated based on Grain LFSR, and the initial values for this LFSR is with basic parameters such as $R_F, R_P$.
+The parameters for the round constants or the matrix multiplication is generated based on Grain LFSR, and the initial values for this LFSR is with basic parameters such as RF,RP.
 Due to the different matrix format between Poseidon and Poseidon2, the generation algorithm itself is also quite different.
 I implemented the same algorithm from the Horizen Labs implementation, in their repository.

 There is one interesting part of the matrix generation algorithm that is common in both Poseidon and Poseidon2, which is the testing for the so called invariant subspace trails.
 The details for why this is important and how to test for it is beyond the scope of this blog post, but interested readers should dive into the literature of cryptanalysis on Poseidon.
 Anyways, what this means is that sometimes we need to re-generate the matrices if the generated matrix fails this check.
 However, implementing this in rust is quite time consuming as it deals with the computation of minimal polynomials of matrices.
 Therefore, I hardcoded the number of tries it takes to reach a matrix that satisfies the necessary checks.
 The unfortunate consequence is that this makes the implementation not fully generic, as it assumes that the field we are working on is over BN254.
 If there is a rust library for minimal polynomials of matrices, this can be written to be generic over any prime field.